Detection of cosmological dipoles aligned with transverse peculiar velocities: Velocity fields and correlated dipoles

 \subsection{A signal independent of galaxy bias}

 The above analysis shows that there will be a dipole in density and in potential if we stack maps of such fields about the direction of the peculiar velocity.
 This result is derived assuming that the points at which the velocity is measured are randomly selected.
 But it is convenient in practice to use the positions of foreground galaxies as stacking centres.
 This introduces a weighting factor of $1+\delta_g$, and this factor means that there will then also be a monopole arising from the cross-correlation between $\delta_g$ and the field being stacked.
-This monopole is exactly the conventional cross-correlation function.
+This monopole is not to be confused with the term `monopole' as used in the context of the CMB, where it means just the all-sky average temperature.
+Here, the term monopole refers to the conventional cross/auto-correlation function, characterising the amplitude of fluctuations as a function of (angular) scale.
+In terms of the rotated and stacked maps of CMB temperature etc., the monopole represents the average over directions within an annulus of given radius; it is the natural independent counterpart to the dipole signal, which measures the anisotropy within the same annulus.

 It is interesting to contrast the parameter sensitivities of these multipoles, particularly in terms of galaxy bias, $b$.
 If we estimate transverse peculiar velocities from a galaxy sample, and stack the galaxy number density field itself using galaxies as stacking centres, the monopole will scale as $b^2\sigma_8^2$, or as $b\sigma_8^2$ when stacking (or correlating with) pure dark-matter quantities such as potential or lensing convergence.
 But the dipole has a weaker (or no) dependence on bias, as may be seen from Eq.~(\ref{eq:dipole_amplitude}).
 There, $\sigma_{\rm 1D}$ is the dispersion in velocity, which scales as $Hf\sigma_8$, whereas $C_{u\delta}$ scales as $bHf\sigma_8^2$ if stacking galaxy density, so that the dipole scales as $b\sigma_8$.
 The density-velocity coupling prefactor $Hf$ cancels out since we are only using the direction of the velocity in the stacking.
 But if we are stacking maps related to potential or lensing convergence, then there is no factor of $b$, and we have the powerful result that the stacked dipole depends purely on the properties of matter, independent of the bias of the galaxies used as stacking centres -- which is not true for the monopole.